hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step8-explore.md

 `kubectl get configmaps`{{execute}}

-You can view ConfigMap and see the the deployed code here:
+You can view ConfigMap and see the deployed code here:

 `kubectl describe configmap fibonacci`{{execute}}